 Alanna Edwards is an artist of Mi’gmaq and settler descent currently occupying occupied and unceded Coast Salish territories home to the xʷməθkʷəy̓əm, Sḵwx̱wú7mesh, and səl̓ilwətaɁɬ nations.

-Alanna has a BA in Political Science and Women’s Studies from Simon Fraser University, a diploma in Fine Arts from Langara College, and a BFA with distinction at Kwantlen Polytechnic University.
+Alanna has a BA in Political Science and Women’s Studies from Simon Fraser University, a diploma in Fine Arts from Langara College, and a BFA with distinction from Kwantlen Polytechnic University.

-She is a language-learner, an educator, and a big sister to Ashlee.
+She is an educator and a big sister.